ContextLab/davos/README.md

 of pinned package versions (such as installing additional packages that trigger dependency updates).

-Instead, `davos` allows you to share code with one simple instruction: _just `pip install davos`!_ Replace your `import` statements with `smuggle` statements, add package versions in onion comments, and let `davos` take care of the rest.
+Instead, `davos` allows you to share code with one simple instruction: _just `pip install davos`!_ Replace your `import` statements with `smuggle` statements, pin package versions in onion comments, and let `davos` take care of the rest.
 Beyond its simplicity, this approach ensures your predetermined package versions are in place every time your code is run.